 i2 Online provides educators a platform with access to curriculum, activities, worksheets, tutorial videos, a finished product gallery, and a variety of “just-in-time” support tools.
 Through i2 Online, teachers can share their experiences with other teachers and give and get support during course preparation and while class is in session.
 Teachers also have access to curriculum trainers through interactive webinars and email.

 i2 STEM Week has been run in over 1,000 classrooms around the world including district wide programs over the past two years in Boston and Newark middle schools.
-Based on the success of the Boston STEM Week program, the Governor of Massachusetts along with the Secretary of Education have declared October 22 – 26, 2018 Massachusetts STEM Week.
+Based on the success of the Boston STEM Week program, the Governor of Massachusetts along with the Secretary of Education declared October 22 – 26, 2018 Massachusetts STEM Week.

 STEM Week programs have run in place of regularly scheduled courses at over 100 schools, including as part of district-wide programs in the locations below.